 In a previous blog post, we discussed the Top-6 challenges for Service Assurance in NFV: Scale, Vendor Compatibility, PNF Integration, Lack of Instrumentation, Lack of Unified View and Field Extensibility.

-How NFV Orchestrator helps with service assurance?
+How NFV Orchestrator helps with Service Assurance?

-An Orchestrator such as Anuta NCX uses YANG models to automate network services across multi-vendor physical and virtual infrastructure.
+An Orchestrator such as Anuta ATOM uses YANG models to automate network services across multi-vendor physical and virtual infrastructure.
 System Integrator partners can easily extend these YANG models to customize the deployment for various use-cases including branch, campus, data center and cloud.

 As part of the YANG service model definition, network architect can define SLA parameters (e.g. which interfaces and metrics to monitor).
 The YANG model also includes remediation steps when the SLA parameters are not met.

 After service is up and running, admin can schedule periodic reconciliation tasks.
-Network Orchestrator uses its service model definition to discover the existing configs and makes sure the policy is consistent with underlying infrastructure.
+Network Orchestrator uses its service model definition to discover the existing configs and makes sure the policy is consistent with the underlying infrastructure.

 Network Orchestrator constantly collects the SLA metrics and if any parameters are violated, it executes the remediation steps to automate corrective actions as per the YANG model.

-An Orchestrator such as Anuta NCX has built-in device models for multiple vendor devices and platforms including physical and virtual form factor.
+An Orchestrator such as Anuta ATOM has built-in device models for multiple vendor devices and platforms including physical and virtual form factor.
 The same service model can be executed on physical, virtual or hybrid infrastructure.
 In case of NFV, the Network Orchestrator manages the complete life-cycle of VNFs including instantiation, licensing, service provisioning, auto-scaling as well as decommissioning.
 The Orchestrator provisions and monitors health of a service that spans multiple physical and virtual elements.

 Network Orchestrator provides a single pane of glass for the entire service regardless of the infrastructure differences.
-For any given tenant, admin can view the service status, provisioned operations, current and historic SLA metrics as well as any alarms related to service health.
+For any given tenant, admin can view the service status, provisioned operations, current, and historic SLA metrics as well as any alarms related to service health.
 This information is available through REST API for integration with OSS/BSS for billing purposes.

 NFV results in many small VNFs replacing one physical appliance thus creating management challenges.
 The good news is that the network monitoring vendors are also delivering their products as VNFs.